-• incur additional indebtedness;
+- incur additional indebtedness;

 - make certain investments or acquisitions;

 - create certain liens on our assets;

-- engage in certain types of transactions with affiliates;
+- · engage in certain types of transactions with affiliates;

 - merge, consolidate or transfer substantially all our assets; and

-- transfer and sell assets.
+- · transfer and sell assets.

-Our revolving and non-revolving credit facility with the Farm Credit West Credit Facility contain a financial covenant that requires us to maintain compliance with a specified debt service coverage ratio on an annual basis.
-In December 2021, the Lender modified the covenant to defer measurement at October 31, 2021 and revert to a debt service coverage ratio of 1.25:1.0 measured as of October 31, 2022.
+Our revolving and non-revolving credit facility with the Farm Credit West Credit Facility contain a financial covenant that requires us to maintain compliance with a specified debt service coverage ratio greater than or equal to 1:25:1.0 on an annual basis.
+At October 31, 2022, we were in compliance with such debt service coverage ratio.
 Our failure to comply with this covenant in the future may result in the declaration of an event of default under our Farm Credit West Credit Facility.